IoBuilders/em-token/README.md

 #### transfer

 The standard implementation of ERC-20 has been changed in order to deduct the held balance from the ERC-20 balance.
-Any amount that is held can not be transferred.
+Any amount that is held cannot be transferred.

 #### transferFrom

 The standard implementation of ERC-20 has been changed in order to deduct the held balance from the ERC-20 balance.
-Any amount that is held can not be transferred.
+Any amount that is held cannot be transferred.

 ### Two Step Transfer (Clearable Transfer)